-Part of the main system memory may be used by the graphics system for main system memory available for other computing activities.
+Part of the main system memory may be used by the graphics system for graphics performance and therefore reduce the amount of main system memory available for other computing activities.
 The amount of main system memory allocated to support graphics may vary depending on the graphics system, applications utilized, system memory size and other factors.